 Your muscle cells, also known as muscle fibers, have one principal function -- generating movement.
 Each muscle cell contains many long, stringlike proteins called myofilaments.
 When these proteins connect and slide past one another in a complex interaction, the muscle fiber contracts and generates movement.
 Muscle fibers primarily use the sugar glucose along with other chemicals in the cell to generate the energy needed to power each contraction.

 Skeletal muscles are attached to bones.
 Examples include the large muscles of your arms and legs, and the smaller muscles of your face.
 Skeletal muscle is also known as striated muscle due to a striped pattern visible under the microscope.
 This appearance results from a highly organized pattern of myofilaments in the muscle cells.
 Skeletal muscle cells power voluntary movements, stabilize your joints and enable you to maintain an upright posture.
 Skeletal muscle cells come in slow-twitch and fast-twitch varieties.
 Slow-twitch muscle cells are adapted for endurance activities and maintaining posture.
 Fast-twitch muscle fibers are adapted for rapid movements and activities that require maximum effort, such as jumping and lifting.

 Smooth Muscle Cells

 Smooth muscle cells perform automatic movements in the hollow organs of your body.
-For example, they move food through your digestive system, expel urine from your bladder and are responsible for contractions of the uterus when having a baby.
+For example, they move food through your digestive system, expel urine from your bladder and are responsible for contractions of the uterus when delivering a baby.
 Smooth muscle cells are also found inside blood vessels and around the pupil of the eye.
-Smooth muscle cells are much smaller than skeletal muscle cells, and the myofilaments within them are less organized.
+Smooth muscle cells are much smaller than skeletal muscle cells and the myofilaments within them are less organized.
 Smooth muscle cells contract for a longer period of time and with less force than skeletal muscle cells.